-This predoctoral (TL) training program allows the ICTR to provide training for students interested in pursuing a career in clinical and translational research (combined master and doctoral degrees with MD or nursing degree).
+This predoctoral (TL) training program provides training for students interested in pursuing a career in clinical and translational research (combined master and doctoral degrees with MD or a nursing degree).
 This program is a collaborative effort of the Johns Hopkins School of Medicine, Johns Hopkins Bloomberg School of Public, the Johns Hopkins School of Nursing, and the Johns Hopkins University Center for BioEngineering Innovation & Design.

 The mission of the Johns Hopkins Predoctoral Clinical Research Training Program (PCTRP) is to: